VaLiuM09/Creator-Base-Template/readme.md

 This condition subscribes to a `PointerEnter` event of a referenced `PointingProperty`.
 When the Pointer points at the Target, the condition detects it and marks itself as complete.

 A condition determines if it is completed by itself.
 The single limitation is that you should check for a completion of the condition only when it is activating or active.
 The best place to handle that is `OnActivation()` method which is called when condition begins its activation, and `OnDeactivation()`, which is called when the condition is not active anymore.

+Conditions must be fast-forwardable.
+That means, if we want to skip a condition, it has to be completed immediately.
+In this case, we override the `FastForward()` method to fake that the target was actually pointed at.
+Therefore, we call the `FastForwardPoint()` method introduced in the `PointingProperty` script to raise the `PointerEnter` event and fulfill this condtion.

 ## Serialization